-KGB report.
-About the anti-Soviet activities of the so-called Helsinki Groups in USSR, and measures to counter their activities.
-[R 15 November 1976, 2577-A] total 3 pp.
+KGB REPORT.
+About the anti-Soviet goals of the “so-called” Helsinki Groups in the USSR, and measures to counter their activities [R: 15 November 1976, 2577-A].
+3 pp.

 ======================